 In the current and future jobs market as mapped by the WEF, these roles currently account for the greatest share and will continue to do so in 2022, growing over the next two years.
-LinkedIn also include sales in their top-10 job skills of 2020, alongside buzzier skills such as cloud computing and blockchain.
+LinkedIn also includes sales in their top 10 job skills of 2020, alongside buzzier skills such as cloud computing and blockchain.

 Marketing itself has been revolutionised by technology, offering new channels such as social media, affiliate marketing (another top LinkedIn skill), and digital content.
 More importantly, analytic tools allow for an unprecedented level of data collection and performance measurement.
 This increases the stakes, requiring marketers to up their game to stay competitive.